joseph-arber/Capstone-Project-Geospatial-Analysis/README.md

-# Peer-graded Assignment: Segmenting and Clustering Geolocation Data
+# Peer-graded Assignment: Segmenting and Clustering Geospatial Data with API

 ### This repo contains two projects.